tehjosher/1buttonshammy/README.md

 shammy1button 1.2

 It has come to my attention that on turtle wow, the weapon buffs do not stack.
 So if you intend to use windfury as I do, you can't use the other ones.
 I guess in groups it's best to not use a weapon buff at all if you want to take advantage of windfury totem.
 So, code changed to apply and keep up windfury weapon.
-Will add 2nd file with weapon buff removed to try in groups.
 Also fixed downranking coding.